Shifter | Chapter 3 – Precognition

 My perception is heightened and I experience overwhelming fear.

 But not a fear like anything I've ever felt.
 Not a gut feeling, but an assurance someone was watching, an assurance a threat was looming.
 An assurance the threat was imminent.
 What was the threat?
 I frantically look around, trying to locate the threat.
 My pace slows.
-I know have to pinpoint and neutralize this threat, but I can't find anything.
+I know I have to pinpoint and neutralize this threat, but I can't find anything.
 Yet I know something is here.
 Or is it about to come?
 I don't know what it is, but I know it's violent, it's visceral, and it's something I'm not equipped to handle.

 Not even a second has passed but I have to consider how to handle it.
 My colleagues are beginning to take notice.
-I can't identify the threat because I can't sense it—I can only feel it.
+I can't identify the threat because I can't detect it—I can only feel it.
 I have to make the call.
 Do I act on my intuition?

 I have to.
 The President is my responsibility.